aralroca/aralroca.com/posts/from-node-to-deno.md

 ## MongoDB

 [MongoDB](https://github.com/mongodb/mongo) is a document database with a huge scability and flexibility.
-In the Javascript ecosystem has been widely used, there are many stacks like MEAN or MERN that use it.
-So it's very popular.
+In the JavaScript ecosystem has been widely used, with many stacks like MEAN or MERN that use it.
+It's very popular.

 <br />
 <img src="/images/blog-images/43.png" alt="MongoDB logo" class="center transparent keepcolor" />

 So yes, we can use MongoDB with Deno.
-For this, we can use this driver: https://github.com/manyuanrong/deno_mongo.
+To do this, we can use this driver: https://github.com/manyuanrong/deno_mongo.

 ```js
 import { init, MongoClient } from "https://deno.land/x/mongo@v0.6.0/mod.ts";